Sashiko (刺し子) is a form of needlework developed in Japan a couple of centuries ago.

 *Click here for little more information for each material.

 Preparation, either drawing the pattern on the fabric or transferring the pattern onto the fabric, is a very important process.
 Either way, please make sure that the patterns are strongly visible on the fabric.
 Once you start doing stitching, the pattern may fade off.
-Having a good pattern is a key to having the better result.
+In case, reinforce the line accordingly.
+Having a good pattern on the fabric is a key to accomplish the better result.

-If you are using the transferring method, please refer to another article of mine, how to transfer the pattern onto fabric.
+If you are using the transferring method from patterns printed on papers, please refer to another article of mine, how to transfer the pattern onto fabric.
 With online video tutorial, you will be able to grasp the process of transferring the pattern with appropriate tools.
+If you are drawing the pattern on the fabric with using rulers and pencil, refer to the article about how to draw the symentric patterns (coming soon).

 After the pattern in nicely on your fabric, trim your fabric to appropriate size for your project.
 Let do actual stitching!

-Among several Sashiko methods, a naminui method (Running Stitching) is one of my specialty.
-I will focus on Naminui on this tutorial.
+Among several Sashiko methods, naminui method (Running Stitching) is one of my specialty.
+I will focus on Naminui on this introduction page.
 In order to perform Naminui, put the thimble as the picture below show.
 A round shape facing down, and the thimble is on the middle finger of your dominant hand.
 Try to practice hold the needle as the picture show.
-This is the basic and standard figure of how to hold the needle using the thimble.
+This is the basic and standard figure of how to hold the needle using the unique shaped round thimble.

 Before stitching, after practicing the figure, do not forget to thread the needle.
-If you choose the appropriate needle, it shouldn’t be too difficult to thread it.
+If you choose the appropriate needle, it shouldn’t be too difficult to thread through.
 Of course, you can use threader if you need support.
-Also, putting a hint of Vaseline at the tip of thread may help the process.
+Also, putting a hint of Vaseline on the tip of the thread may help the threading process.

 In my workshop, I always say;

-“Hold the fabric and needle with using your thumb and the time of middle finger of your dominant hand, then support the fabric with another hand, then move (push) needle while making stitches”
+“Hold the fabric and needle together with using your thumb and the tip of middle finger.
+The needle should be on your dominant hand.
+Then support the fabric with another hand.
+Move (push) the needle while making stitches”

 Then I see confused faces in the classroom.
 Always.